2024 World Series: Game 5

 The Yankees continued to put traffic on, forcing the Dodgers to burn through relievers.
 In the bottom of the fifth, Alex Vesia escaped a two-out bases-loaded jam to keep the game tied at 5–5.
 In the bottom of the sixth, Brusdar Graterol allowed the first two Yankees to reach on walks, with the lead runner Soto scoring two batters later on a Stanton sacrifice fly to give the Yankees the lead again at 6–5.
 Blake Treinen, the Dodgers' closer, entered to record the final out of the sixth and retire the side in the seventh.
 On the other side, Cole remained in for the Yankees for another 1 2/3 innings to help the Yankees reach the eighth inning with the lead.

 In the top of the eighth, the Yankees sent in reliever Tommy Kahnle, who had not allowed an earned run in eight postseason games.
 Hernandez once again led off with a single, Edman followed with a broken-bat infield single, and Will Smith followed with a four-pitch walk.
 With the bases loaded, Kahnle was relieved by Luke Weaver, pitching in his third straight game.
 Weaver allowed a Gavin Lux sacrifice fly that scored Hernández, tying the game at 6–6, which moved Edman to third.
 Shohei Ohtani next reached on a catcher's interference, once again loading the bases.
 On the first pitch of his at-bat, Betts hit a sacrifice fly to score Edman, giving the Dodgers a 7–6 lead.

 In the bottom of the inning, Treinen allowed a one-out double to Judge and a walk, but induced a flyout to Stanton and struck out Rizzo to complete 2 1/3 scoreless innings of relief in his longest outing of the season.
 With the Dodgers still maintaining a one-run lead heading into the bottom of the ninth, and with very few remaining bullpen options available, Dave Roberts called on Game 3 starter Walker Buehler to close out the game and season.
 Buehler, on one day's rest, pitched a perfect ninth inning, striking out Austin Wells and Alex Verdugo for the final two outs and clinching the title for Los Angeles.
+The Dodgers set the record for most runs to come from behind from in a clinching game.

+The World Series MVP Award went to Freeman, the first player to homer in the first four games and hit a walk-off grand slam in the World Series.
+His 12 RBIs tied the World Series record set in by Bobby Richardson.
+Freeman became the 12th player to win regular season MVP and World Series MVP in a career, having previously won a regular season MVP in 2020.